Szymon-Kasprzycki/UniversityProjects/README.md

 # UniversityProjects

-Projects completed during studies at Gdańsk Univeristy of Technology, during Data Engineering field of study.
+Projects completed during studies at Gdańsk Univeristy of Technology, during Data Engineering (in English) field of study.